AydinHassan/magento-core-composer-installer/README.md

  * lib/Apache
  * app/code/community/Phoenix/Moneybookers

-If you need to commit files inside these directories then you can over-ride this list by setting the `ignore-directories` key, noted above.
+If you need to commit files inside these directories then you can override this list by setting the `ignore-directories` key, noted above.
 Your list will not be merged, it will be used instead.
 This is in case you want to remove one of the ignore directories.

 Creating a core package